Canada vs Australia: Best Country to Study Abroad in 2025?

 Climate in Canada & Australia

-In order to stay in a foreign country for a long period of time, it is mandatory for international students to take note of the climatic conditions of where they would be staying to make their stay comfortable.
+To stay in a foreign country for a long period, international students must take note of the climatic conditions of where they would be staying to make their stay comfortable.
 Below is the detail for the climate in Australia and Canada for reference:

 Comments